Jesse Jackson and wife remain under observation for COVID-19 - NewsBreak

 “Both are resting comfortably and are responding positively to their treatments," Jonathan Jackson said.
 “My family appreciates all of the expressions of concern and prayers that have been offered on their behalf, and we will continue to offer our prayers for your family as well.”

-Jesse Jackson, a Chicago civil rights leader, is vaccinated against the virus and received his first dose in January during a publicized event as he urged others to receive the inoculation as soon as possible.
-The vaccination status of his, wife, who is also an activist, was unclear.
+Jesse Jackson is vaccinated against the virus and received his first dose in January during a publicized event as he urged others to receive the inoculation as soon as possible.
+The vaccination status of his, wife, who is also an activist, is unclear.
 Family members said she has an unspecified underlying health condition that triggered concerns in recent days.

 “We ask that you continue to pray for the full recovery of our parents.
 We will continue to update you on a regular basis,” Jonathan Jackson said.

-A mentee of the Rev. Martin Luther King, he was crucial in guiding the modern civil rights movement on numerous issues, including voting rights.
-Despite his Parkinson’s diagnosis, Jackson has stayed active and continued travel, even during the pandemic.
+A mentee of the Rev. Martin Luther King Jesse Jackson was crucial in guiding the modern civil rights movement on numerous issues, including voting rights.
+Despite his Parkinson's diagnosis, Jackson has stayed active and continued travel, even during the pandemic.

 Follow Tareen on Twitter: https://twitter.com/sophiatareen.